Information For Authors

 - Halftones and color photos should be submitted at a minimum of 300 DPI.
 (NB: 600 DPI images are more desirable for reproduction.)

-• The author must obtain written permission from the publisher of the journal or book concerned for the reproduction of figures, tables, etc. from copyrighted materials.
+• The authors must obtain written permission from the copyright holder of the journal or book concerned for the reproduction of any figures, tables, text, etc. from copyrighted materials.

 • The publication from which the figure or table is taken must be listed as a reference in the reference list.

-• An appropriate credit line should be included in the figure legend or table footnote, and full publication information should be included in the reference list.
+• An appropriate credit line should be included in the figure legend or table footnote, indicating reuse or adaptation.

 Healthcare Transformation is a journal of broad interest that has been launched to overcome unnecessary barriers to the immediate availability and use of research.